 Clinician Investigator Educator Track

-Faculty members on the clinician investigator educator track (CIE) fulfill critical teaching and service responsibilities at NYU School of Medicine.
+Faculty members on the clinician investigator educator track (CIE) fulfill critical teaching and service responsibilities at NYU Grossman School of Medicine.
 They become assistant professors, associate professors, or professors in their clinical disciplines.
-These faculty are highly productive in patient care and in teaching, scholarship, educational excellence, collaborative science, and the clinical and academic missions of NYU School of Medicine.
+These faculty are highly productive in patient care and in teaching, scholarship, educational excellence, collaborative science, and our clinical and academic missions.
 They contribute effectively to service activities.

 Research Educator Track

-Faculty in the basic science departments who advance scholarship, educational excellence, collaborative science, or the academic missions of NYU School of Medicine and contribute to its service activities may be considered for promotion.
+Faculty in the basic science departments who advance scholarship, educational excellence, collaborative science, or our academic missions and contribute to its service activities may be considered for promotion.